-- The student is limited to 2 attempts only for each ATI exam and the graduate exit exams (ATI comprehensive and HESI) - The pass rate percentage may be adjusted based on the current year according to the percentages indicated by Assessment Technology Incorporated (ATI). - ATI sliding scale: - o If a student passes the ATI exam with a Level-3, the student will receive full points (15%). - o If a student passes the ATI exam with a Level-2, the student will receive partial points (80% of the available points for the ATI portion for the term (12%). - o If a student receives a Level-1 on the ATI exam, the student will receive partial points of the ATI portion for the term (10%). - o If a student receives less than a Level-1 on the ATI exam, the student will receive zero points. - The student must receive at least Level-1 to pass the term. - o If a student takes an ATI exam more than once, the student can only receive part of the total points possible for that exam. - The student must pass the ATI comprehensive exam by scoring above the national mean (90% predictive NCLEX pass). - The student must pass the HESI exit test with a minimum score of 850. - The student must pass both the ATI comprehensive and the HESI in order to pass Term V and become a graduate of the Vocational Nursing program (if all other graduation requirements are met).
+- The student is limited to 2 attempts only for each ATI exam and the graduate ATI comprehensive exit exams. - The pass rate percentage may be adjusted based on the current year according to the percentages indicated by Assessment Technology Incorporated (ATI). - ATI sliding scale: - o If a student passes the ATI exam with a Level-3, the student will receive full points (15%). - o If a student passes the ATI exam with a Level-2, the student will receive partial points (80% of the available points for the ATI portion for the term (12%). - If a student receives a Level-1 on the ATI exam, the student will receive partial points of the ATI portion for the term (10%). - o If a student receives less than a Level-1 on the ATI exam, the student will receive zero points. - The student must receive at least Level-1 to pass the term. - o If a student takes an ATI exam more than once, the student can only receive part of the total points possible for that exam. - The student must pass the ATI comprehensive exam by scoring above the national mean (90% predictive NCLEX pass). - The student must pass the ATI comprehensive exam in order to pass Term V and become a graduate of the Vocational Nursing program (if all other graduation requirements are met).